Vitor-D-Anjos/offensive-security-portfolio/security-assessments/active-directory-assessments/enterprise-ad-compromise/evidence/README.md

 *This section demonstrates enterprise penetration testing evidence collection, documentation standards, and professional reporting practices.
 The examples below illustrate how security findings are structured, documented, and presented in real-world assessments.*

-**Educational Purpose:** These examples show proper evidence formatting, command documentation, and technical reporting standards used in professional security engagements.
+**Portfolio Demonstration:** These examples show proper evidence formatting, command documentation, and technical reporting standards used in professional security engagements.

 ---